tintin10q/computational-linguistics-summary/Languages/Grammar.md

 We usually read the rules left to right but you can always go back if you want.

 ## Writing down the rules
 There are diffent ways to write downs the rules.
 There are also different formats.
-Once such format is the  [[Chomsky Normal Form]].
+Once such format is the  [Chomsky Normal Form](Chomsky%20Normal%20Form.md).

 Also remember that the rules in a grammar for a langauage HAS to be finite.
 Otherwise you would also have to consider another rule.

 You can use non terminals on both sides.
 This allows for good abstraction.
-This is done using [[Constituency]].
+This is done using [Constituency](Constituency.md).

 ## Example